-Digital I/O Settings Page (IOLM-DR-8-EIP) D1 Digital Input Configuration Invert Input Default= False If Mode is set to Digital-Input, the input status is inverted.
+Digital 1 I/O Settings Page (IOLM DR-8-EIP) D1 Digital Input Configuration Selects the Mode: Off - No monitoring of the digital input pin.
+Digital-Input - monitors the digital input status Invert Input Default= False If Mode is set to Digital-Input , the input status is inverted.
 Input Settling Time (0 - 10000ms) Default= 0ms If non-zero and Mode is set to Digital-Input , the required time that the input status must remain constant before an input status change is reported.
 Input Hold Time (0 - 10000ms) (Default: 0ms) This is how long the IOLM keeps the input at its present value.
-For example, if the IOLM detects the input to go to high, and the hold time is X milliseconds, then the IOLM reports the input as high for X milliseconds, even though the input itself may have gone away already.
+For example, if the IOLM detects the input to go to high, and the hold time is X milliseconds, then the IOLM reports the input as high for X milliseconds, even though the input itself may have ceased.
 If X is zero, then you get the behavior currently in the field.
-D2 Digital I/O Configuration Selects the Mode: Off - No monitoring or setting of the digital I/O pin.
+D2 Digital I/O Configuration 1 Selects the Mode: Off - No monitoring or setting of the digital I/O pin.
 Digital-Input - monitors the digital input status Digital-Output - sets the digital output to either the default setting or value received from a controller.
 Invert I/O Default= False If selected: If Mode is set to Digital-Input, the input status is inverted.
 If Mode is set to Digital-Output, the output setting is inverted.
 Default Digital Output Default= Off If Mode is set to Digital Output, defines the default digital output setting: At startup before a controller can set the digital output.
 When communication to all controller(s) has been lost.
 Possible settings: Off - low voltage On - high voltage Input Settling Time (0 - 10000ms) Default= 0ms If non-zero and Mode is set to Digital-Input , the required time that the input status must remain constant before an input status change is reported.
 Input Hold Time (0 - 10000ms) (Default: 0ms) This is how long the IOLM keeps the input at its present value.
-For example, if the IOLM detects the input to go to high, and the hold time is X milliseconds, then the IOLM reports the input as high for X milliseconds, even though the input itself may have gone away already.
+For example, if the IOLM detects the input to go to high, and the hold time is X milliseconds, then the IOLM reports the input as high for X milliseconds, even though the input itself may have ceased.
 If X is zero, then you get the behavior currently in the field.